 Most Common Use Cases

+You may be wondering why your business should choose VMware.
 Use cases in which businesses benefit from the Private Cloud are those which have the flexibility to create new environments for workloads and change the resources that are deployed to environments as needed, resulting in more efficient utilization of guaranteed resources.
-VMware makes creation and management of virtual machines (VMs) easy.
+VMware makes the creation and management of virtual machines (VMs) easy.
 Even in potentially catastrophic situations, such as a hardware failure, VMs can be moved in real-time to keep them functioning, with the necessary reboot happening nearly instantly, and invisible to the user.

 The other option for businesses adopting cloud computing is the public cloud.
 As with other types of environments, the public cloud is optimal for certain kinds of situations, but in others can have significant drawbacks.
 A public cloud does not run on specific hardware, and therefore does not guarantee resource availability.
 Private clouds are also typically preferred for environments running regulated or particularly sensitive workloads.